-NU 416 Gerontological and Complex Medical-Surgical Nursing (W)
+NU 416 Management and Complex Medical-Surgical Nursing (W)

-This course focuses on the older adult and patients with complex medical-surgical alterations in health and the use of professional nursing knowledge and skills in their care.
-Professional nursing principles for health promotion, maintenance, and restoration among older adults will be addressed from a developmental perspective.
-Contemporary health issues.
-Complex chronic and acute medical-surgical situations will also be emphasized.
-Spiritual, sultural, ethical, legal, and socioeconomic factors will be considered.
-Prerequisites: NU 410, NU 412, NU 413.
-Corequisites: NU 411, NU 417.
+This course focuses on the nursing care of young, middle, and older adult patients with critical, complex disorders.
+This course will focus on the development of nursing leadership/management skills.
+Professional nursing knowledge and advanced psychomotor skills will be utilized in the care of critically ill patients.
+Professional nursing principles for health maintenance and restoration adults will be addressed from a developmental perspective.
+Spiritual, cultural, ethical, legal, and socioeconomic factors will be considered.
+Management concepts will be operationalized using the patterns of knowing.
+Prerequisites: NU410, NU412, NU 413.
+Corequisites: NU411, NU417, NU421.